getify/You-Dont-Know-JS/types & grammar/ch3.md

 As you can see, these natives are actually built-in functions.

-If you're coming to JS from a language like Java, `String()` will look like the "String constructor" you're used to for creating string values.
+If you're coming to JS from a language like Java, JavaScript's `String()` will look like the `String(..)` constructor you're used to for creating string values.
 So, you'll quickly observe that you can do things like:

 ```js
 var s = new String( "Hello World!" );